CodingBee77/todo-app/README.md

 # TO DO app

-Simple To do app written with Vue js and Vuetify.
+Simple 'Todo app' written in Vue js and Vuetify.
 Functionalities:
 - adding and deleting tasks
 - marking as done or not done